Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ![Lighthouse test for index.html](documentation/images/lighthouse-index.png)

-Since Lighthouse only test the frontpage with the standard test, I did snapshot test for all the other steps.
+Since Lighthouse only test the front page with the standard test, I did snapshot test for all the other steps.

 Snapshot test for the start page